 Once again, he knows what he will do with the ball long before he receives it, and in letting the ball run across his body with his first touch, he is able to turn and face forward despite being instantly closed down.
 From there, in the blink of an eye, Jorginho releases Lorenzo Insigne into space down the left flank.

 The Napoli star’s ability to split defences outweighs Carrick’s.
-With three assists and an average of 1.7 key passes per 90, the Italian international is a more regular creator than Carrick was last term.
+With four assists and an average of 1.7 key passes per 90, the Italian international is a more regular creator than Carrick was last term.